rat-and-catcher/in_cwave/README.md

 time we don't plan to fix this - for some reason we still have use old version, which need our compatibility patches.

+**ADDED** (8-Apr-25): _It seems we lost MinGW compatibility or somewhat about.
+And, probably, can't maintain it further.
+MinGW compilation seems possible, but looks more and more dangerous, especially with new Winamp SDK files._

 **NOTE** From V02.02.03 we provide different build configurations for current Windows (Vista+) and Windows XP for both supported development tools -- Visual Studio 2013 (VS2013 only, XP support removed for VS2017+)